Gal-E/ID1545/docs/README.md

     <h4 class="secondary">6.
 Write a python file for subscribe_gatt_orientation.py</h4>
     <h4 class="secondary">7.
 Add socket code to launch a server</h4>
     <h4 class="secondary">8.
 Write html code, download javascript code for interface</h4>
+    <p>To create a web interface for the prototype, we decided to use an existing JS library and adjust it to out needs.
+We wanted to create a circle to indicate the movement that occurs in the physical world with the chair.
+We tried different libraries until we chose the one that suited our needs most.
+At first we used a loader JS library.
+It looked great but we realized that making it work for left and right circles we would have to re-write quite a lot of the code.
+We decided to try a different library and chose to use a pie chart.
+That way, both sides of the circle are supported.
+The angles start at -100 and reach 100.
+A circle to the left would be with a negative value, and a circle to the right would be with a positive value.</p>
     <h4 class="secondary">9.
 Run python script on Raspberry Pi</h4>

 </div>